Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 There are a number of ways to add a greeting to the inside of your handmade card.
 Your greeting can be added before or after decorating the card, but I find it easier to add it before.

-Some ways to add a greeting include:
+Here are some ways to add a greeting:

 - Print out your greeting on stationary and paste it inside.

 I chose to print out my own greetings.
-I looked at some old Christmas cards to get ideas for a greeting, then printed the greetings out on some resume paper, four to a page.
+I looked at some old Christmas cards to get ideas for a greeting, then I printed the greetings out on some resume paper, four to a page.
 I cut them out and trimmed them to fit in my card, using a glue stick to paste them inside.

 How to Make a Patchwork Dove Christmas Card

 Step 1: Print out the dove template above on some white copier or printer paper.
 The size of the dove will depend on the size of the blank card.
 My cards were 5 inches by 6 1/2 inches.
-For my cards, I printed out my dove to be about 4 1/2 inches long from tail to the tip of the beak.
+For my cards, I printed out my dove to be about 4 1/2 inches long from the tail to the tip of the beak.